ERV501/ERV501/README.md

-# Hi there! 👋 I'm [Tu Nombre]
+# Hi there! 👋

 ## About me
-I'm a passionate developer and researcher, always curious about technology and data science.
+I'm a passionate Computer Engineer, always curious about new technologies and data science.
-Currently working at the university, handling data-heavy projects and exploring new programming tools.

 ## 🚀 Things I've worked with:
 ### 🌐 Programming Languages